-Changes from the original Zerocash are explained in §8 'Differences from the Zerocash paper' on p.
-99, and highlighted in magenta throughout the document.
+The most significant changes from the original Zerocash are explained in § 8 'Differences from the Zerocash paper' on p.
+102.

 Changes specific to the Overwinter upgrade are highlighted in blue.

 Changes specific to the Sapling upgrade following Overwinter are highlighted in green.